fergd/fergdblog/_posts/2016-12-31-RetroPi-Setup.markdown

 #### Wirelessly: ideal

-On a Mac, while in Finder select "Go" from the menu, then choose "Connect to Server".
-Enter
+On a Mac, while in Finder select <code>Go</code> from the menu, then choose <code>Connect to Server</code>.
+Enter <code>smb://retropie</code> and hit enter.
-<pre><code>smb://retropie</code></pre>
-and hit enter.
 Sign in as a Guest, and you're off to the races.
 The only drawback is the time it takes to transfer.
 Depending on your wireless connection, larger files could take quite a while.
 Because I'm a glutton for punishment, the first games I transferred this way were for PS1, and my god were those big files.

 Again, watch the videos for important tips and processes for doing this.